 How I escaped my forced marriage

+Whilst less common in the UK, forced marriages still occur all over the world.
+We want to be very clear - marriage is a CHOICE not something you should be coerced into.
 Anna* escaped from her family after they tried to force her into a marriage.
-She tells The Mix her harrowing story.
+She tells The Mix her harrowing forced marriage story.

 True Stories